Apollo nears deal to buy Verizon's media assets - source

-Media & TelecomApollo nears deal to buy Verizon's media assets - source

-Apollo Global Management Inc (APO.N) is close to buying the media assets of Verizon Communications Inc (VZ.N) in a deal that could be valued close to $5 billion, a source familiar with the matter told Reuters.
+NEW YORK (Reuters) - Apollo Global Management Inc is close to buying the media assets of Verizon Communications Inc in a deal that could be valued close to $5 billion, a source familiar with the matter told Reuters.

-Bloomberg had reported earlier on Sunday the announcement could come 'as soon as Monday.'
+Bloomberg had reported bloom.bg/3e8aSsV earlier on Sunday the announcement could come 'as soon as Monday.'

 Verizon Communications and Apollo Global Management did not immediately respond to Reuters request for comment.